 Still a favourite preschool game, 2-5 players spin the numbered spinner to determine how many spaces to move.

-Ladders help kids reach the top of the board, but those chutes sometimes slide them back towards the bottom.
+Ladders help kids reach the top of the board, but those chutes sometimes slide them back to the bottom.
 The first to reach the top is the winner.

 This is a non-reading game that helps children practise number recognition and counting.